wp-plugins/dkoated-cta-buttons/readme.txt

 Visit [DKOATED CTA Buttons WordPress Plugin Page](http://DKOATED.com/dkoated-cta-buttons-wordpress-plugin/) for screenshots and working demos.

 == Changelog ==
+= 1.3.1 =
+* Fixed bug with the "color" attribute, where specified colors were not showing
+* Fixed bug with the "color" and "custom" attribute, where specified overwrote each other

 = 1.3.0 =
 * Ability to use hex-colors (such as '#ff0066') through the attribute "color" within the shortcode
 * Fixed bug with the "custom" attribute, where custom colors were not overriding the attribute "color"